-Halfway houses operate throughout Canada, and very generally help people who have criminal backgrounds, have physical, mental, or emotional problems, or have completed a drug and alcohol rehabilitation center and require a transition period back into society.
+Halfway houses operate throughout Canada and very generally help people who have criminal backgrounds, have physical, mental, or emotional problems, or have completed a drug and alcohol rehabilitation center and require a transition period back into society.
 This transition time allows the person to gain new skills, re-integrate into society, establish work, and become a stable contributing member of society again.
-Within Canada, a halfway house is typically referred to as a Community-Based Residential Facility, and provides a bridge between a treatment center and or prison and the community.
+Within Canada, a halfway house is typically referred to as a Community-Based Residential Facility and provides a bridge between a treatment center and or prison and the community.
 More often then not these halfway houses or community bases residential facilities are for offenders who are still under custodial care by Corrections Services Canada or the Parole Board of Canada.
-The offender is released into the care of these facilities, and is given a chance to re-integrate back to society and become a contributing and productive member again.
+The offender is released into the care of these facilities and is given a chance to re-integrate back to society and become a contributing and productive member again.
 In other circumstances, some halfway houses can act as sober living communities or a transition point for recovering addicts; those who may have become clean in prison, or those who have left a drug rehab center after being ordered there by the Canadian judicial system.

 What is to be expected from Halfway Houses?

 Halfway houses and these community-based residential facilities have been operating within Canada for over a century, but the idea to help people who were still under a sentence began in the early 1960s.
 Many of the original facilities began in Toronto, and throughout the years, there are now well over 170 community-based residential facilities in Canada, and over 90% of these centers focus strictly on male and female offenders.
 One of the common misconceptions is that halfway houses should not be within residential neighborhoods.
 It is important to understand that residents of halfway houses are extensively screened, specifically for behavioral profiles.
-Within each halfway house is the appropriate supervision that is maintained around the clock and 24 hours a day.
+Within each halfway house are the appropriate supervision that is maintained around the clock and 24 hours a day.
 These types of facilities have offered a better solution for offenders, rather than just transitioning them right into society out of prison.
-People staying at these facilities should expect daily counseling and support, and assisting them with re-integration back into society.
+People staying at these facilities should expect daily counseling and support, and assisting them with reintegration back into society.
 This may include locating gainful employment, creating healthy relationships, and learning new skills to help them succeed in life.